emilekoffi/Melocoton/README.md

 ORDER BY discount DESC
 ```

-The results show that th eproducts with the highest dicount are not the one that are mos sold.
+The results show that the products with the highest dicount are not the ones that are most sold.
 But this is not enough to come to the conclusion that discount products are more sold.
 To dow so, I'm going to compare the average sales of dicounted products and non discouted product.